Did you know that tuition covers about 76 percent of what it costs to educate a K student?

 Tuition Freedom Day is a symbolic day marking the point in the academic year when tuition stops paying for a student’s education and support from donors takes over.
-For the remainder of the year, gifts to the College make a Kalamazoo College education possible.
-This annual gratitude event provides an opportunity for the Kalamazoo College community to recognize and honor the donors who generously support the College each year.
+For the remainder of the year, gifts to the College make a K education possible.
+This annual gratitude event is in celebration of K’s generous donors.

-Students gathered in the Hicks Center to share their appreciation by writing 500 thank-you notes to alumni, parents, and friends who gave a gift to K through the Kalamazoo College Fund.
-Students also had the opportunity to learn the important role philanthropy plays in their daily lives on campus and beyond.
-We acknowledged gratitude over cookies and hot chocolate.
+On April 6, 2016, students will gather in the Weimer K. Hicks Student Center to share their appreciation by writing hundreds of thank-you notes to alumni, parents, and friends who gave a gift to the Kalamazoo College Fund in support of scholarships, faculty excellence and resources, and K’s greatest needs.
+Students will learn about the vital role philanthropy plays in their daily lives on campus and beyond.

 ″I give because the way K practices liberal arts learning is more likely than other educational options to create citizens who ask questions and who question any answers that include violence and injustice.″